Creative Writing Classes & Seminars

 This is a collaborative class which prioritizes in-class exercises.
 Whether you are brand new to writing or working on a long-term project, this class will provide the space for students to hone their skills and share work in an energized, supportive environment, where the focus is not on producing a polished finished product but rather fostering creativity, sparking new ideas, and simply getting words down on the page.
 This class is ideal for both less-experienced writers and those teens who…

-Summer workshop for those who have completed the Teen Writers Fellowship in 2019 or 2020, and have not yet graduated from high school.
+Fall workshop for those who have completed the Teen Writers Fellowship in 2020 or 2021, and have not yet graduated from high school.
 Only Fellows who match these criteria are eligible for this workshop.
 Fellows will need to be signed into their Muse accounts in order to register.
-If you have issues with signing up please contact our Youth Coordinator Remy Smidt at email@example.com.
+If you have issues with signing up please contact our Youth Coordinator Remy Smidt at firstname.lastname@example.org.

 Accessibility for Those with Disabilities

 The Muse Writers Center strives to be a fully accessible facility.
 Please contact us if you have any questions or concerns or would like to request an accommodation.